 In another process (WSA process, wet sulfuric acid), sulfuric acid is produced directly from hydrogen sulfide.

-Process equipment, tank tanks and piping systems are subject to extensive safety measures.
-The objective of plant safety and accident prevention is to prevent disturbances and limit the effects of disturbances that still occur on people and the environment.
+Process equipment, tank tanks and piping systems are subject to extensive security measures.
+The goal of plant safety and accident prevention is to prevent disturbances and limit the effects of still-occurring disturbances on people and the environment.

-Facilities for the production, storage and extraction of crude oil and its derivatives require a permit in Germany in accordance with the Federal Law of Control of Immission.
-This requires that the plants be constructed and operated in accordance with the state of the art.
+Facilities for the production, storage and extraction of crude oil and its derivatives require a permit in Germany in accordance with the Federal Immission Control Act.
+This requires that the plants be built and operated according to the state of the art.
 In addition, the applicable technical standards must be followed.
-Requirements for the management of water polluting substances arise from the Water Resources Law.
+The requirements for the management of polluting substances in water arise from the Water Resources Law.

 The first oil refineries were already built at the beginning of the mineral oil era, that is, in the middle of the 19th century.
 The first refinery was established in 1856 by Ignacy Łukasiewicz, the inventor of the kerosene lamp, in Ulaszowice, Poland.
 After it was destroyed by fire, another more modern refinery was built in Chorkówka.
 Very quickly, luminescent oils derived from petroleum began to replace fuels for lamps that had hitherto been obtained from animal fats, particularly Waltran, for which a treatment of the crude oil by distillation was first necessary.

 The distillation of the recovered oil was carried out in a very simple way.
 For this purpose, a copper kettle was filled with approximately 750 liters of oil and the contents of the kettle were boiled.
 The resulting vapors were passed through a cooling tube system where they condensed.
 In this way, oil, which was used for lighting in kerosene lamps, won.
 The tar residue remaining in the boiler was disposed of as waste.